Last Updated 10/11/22

 Clinics at our main office in Xenia, located at 360 Wilson Drive, are ongoing weekly and you can either walk in or schedule an appointment at https://gettheshot.coronavirus.ohio.gov.

+Current clinic hour are Friday's 8:30 to 10AM and 2:00PM to 3:30PM.
+These hours are subject change.
 We are providing Covid 19 vaccine including boosters.
 Check out the announcement section of our website for updates, or visit our social media platforms on Facebook, Twitter, and Instagram.